patchgirl/patchgirl.github.io/_posts/2020-03-06-elm-part-II.md

 If it fits your need you should totally embrace Elm.

-## Delightful language ?
+## Delightful language?

 Because of its friendly community, its well written guides/documentation, its beginner focused approach and its fast and helpful compiler, Elm has become my go to language for front end application.

 It is such a great product that I also advise people who want to learn about functional programming to avoid Scala or Haskell and learn Elm instead.
 In my opinion, Elm does a fabulous job at discovering the advantages of functional programming over more traditional paradigms.<br/>

-So yeah, it doesn't come as a surprise that I found Elm a **delightful language** :heart:
+So yeah, it doesn't come as a surprise that I find Elm a **delightful language** :heart:

 :cactus: